 Now you might get dozens of tweets and likes for a post, where in the past you might have gotten four or five links.
 Bloggers hated that because they weren’t getting the link juice.

-Well, now Google is starting to catch up and looking at social signals as a factor in the relevancy of content.
-Branded3 did a study where they found out that tweets actually do impact search rankings and recently Catalyst discovered that Google’s Authorship Markup raised click through rates.
+Well, now Google is starting to catch up and look at social signals as a factor in the relevancy of content.
+Branded3 did a study where they found out that tweets actually do impact search rankings, and recently Catalyst discovered that Google’s Authorship Markup raised click-through rates.

-So, with that in mind let’s look at ten tactics you can increase social signals to your content.
+So, with that in mind, let’s look at ten tactics with which you can increase social signals to your content.

 - Use Triberr – This is a social media network that puts you in a “tribe” with like-minded bloggers.
 Your tribe could be five people or twenty people.
 It could have someone with 300 followers or 300,000.
 The cool thing is when you publish new content, they all automatically share it on their Twitter streams.

 - Encourage sharing - Don’t be afraid to ask someone for a tweet or like.
 Shoot an influencer an email or DM and tell them you have content their audience might like.
-Doesn’t mean they’ll do it…but it never hurts to ask.
+It doesn’t mean they’ll do it…but it never hurts to ask.

 - Create world-class content – Nobody is going to share crappy work, so make sure you are spending time building great videos, blog posts, interviews, infographics and so on.
 People want to share great content.
 So give it to them.